Reconcyl/eso/imma/README.md

 When such a representation is stored in a file, it should use the extension `.immi` (short for "Imma image", and a reference to the fact that preprocessed C code uses the extension `.i`).

 There is also a preprocessor which aims to provide a more convenient syntax.
-Code written with the preprocessor should be storied with the extension `.imma`.
+Code written with the preprocessor should be stored with the extension `.imma`.

 ```
 ; comments are prefixed by semicolons